byooooo/Database-Systems-Project/README.md

 # Paper Chasers

-Paper Chasers help users learn what prospective colleges, majors, and career opportunities to pursue.
+Paper Chasers help users learn what prospective colleges, majors, and career paths to pursue provided a query.
 This app will be powered by Rails front end and a MySQL backend.
-It a course project for Spring '20 CS411 Database Systems class.
+It is work [to be] done for UIUC Spring '20 CS411 Database Systems course project.

 ## Project Team

 - Jonathan Kuik
 - Albert Matabaro
-- Julio Felix Diaz Sanchez
+- Harsha Reddy
 - Brian Yoo

-Task Lists:
+## Task Lists:

 - [x] find appropriate data (>50k entries)
 - [x] clean data (see notebook)